May 9, 2023

 - although they cannot change the fact that they may have been raised in an unhealthy food environment that set up patterns of food behaviors, and

-- although they cannot change right now their physical condition or the fact that getting to a healthier place will involve time, hard work, and patience that
+- although they cannot change their physical condition right or the fact that getting to a healthier place will involve time, hard work, and patience that

 - they can agree to commit to a healthier future.